reactioncommerce/reaction-docs/public-docs/how-to-extend-graphql-with-remote-schema.md

 ## Verify your queries

-Once your plugin is loading properly, you should be able to execute the additional queries from your remote service via the reaction GraphQL endpoint.
+Once your plugin is loading properly, execute the additional queries from your remote service via the Reaction GraphQL endpoint.
 The queries will be delegated to your service and responses will be merged together.

 ```graphql
 # Submit this query via the reaction graphiql interface to verify